leath-dub/stat.nvim/README.md

   return __Stat__.lib.set_highlight("MyHighlight", tostring(bufnr))
 end
 ```
-Any functions must take 0 arguments ( or must be able to run with no ) and
+Any functions must take 0 arguments ( or must be able to run with none ) and
 return a **string**.
 The function above also
 applys the "MyHighlight" highlight group which would need to be defined in the
 ``theme`` field of the config.